 - Vehicle tipping or rollover – A weight shift in the cargo can also cause the whole vehicle to tip or roll over to one side.

 - Falling cargo – Transported items that come lose and fall from a truck can crush vehicles or people who happen to be behind the truck.
+There have even been cases where cargo being transported in a closed trailer was not properly secured, broke through the side of the trailer and fell on the road.

 - Spilled hazardous materials – Flammable liquids can cause fiery road accidents, and hazardous chemicals can pose serious health threats to people in the vicinity.